U.S. could store another 'several hundred million' barrels of oil -Mnuchin

 President Donald Trump on Wednesday said his administration will soon release a plan to help U.S. oil companies, which Treasury Secretary Steven Mnuchin said could include adding millions of barrels of oil to already-teeming national reserves.

-Mnuchin did not provide details on where the government might find the storage capacity as the global coronavirus pandemic crushes demand for gas.
-"We're also exploring potentially having the ability to store another several hundred million barrels, so we're looking at lots of different options," Mnuchin said during a White House briefing on the coronavirus' effects on industry.
+Mnuchin did not provide details on where the government might find the storage capacity as the coronavirus pandemic crushes demand for gas globally.
+The nation's strategic reserves are already 90% full and private storage has been filling rapidly.
+"We're also exploring potentially having the ability to store another several hundred million barrels, so we're looking at lots of different options," Mnuchin said during a White House briefing on the pandemic's effects on industry.

 - READ MORE ON: